smgutstein/VAE-Anime-Testbed/README.md

 Additionally, the greedy-β generated images are now showing signs of collapse that were not evident in the earlier comparisons.
 The main difference between these comparisons and the earlier one is that the earlier one ran for only 1000 epochs.
 These later comparisons were allowed to run for 5000 epochs and then Pareto curve intersection points were found.
 This resulted in the greedy-β VAE samples being taken after 3600 - 4900 epochs.
 It is reasonable to suspect that the extra training contributed to the collapse in generated image quality.
 One follow-up analysis is to examine how the distributions of `log_var`, $\mu$, and per-dimension KL change with continued training, and how that behavior differs between greedy-β and constant-β VAEs.

 ### Effects of learning rate
 The two learning rates examined were 0.002 and 0.0002.
 The constant-β VAEs for β = 1 and β = 100 showed similar behavior at both values.
-For β = 10 and β = 1000, stable behavior was only observed at a learning rate of 0.0002.
-At a learning rate of 0.002, those fixed-β runs were unable to manage the KL term, which blew up.
+For β = 10 and β = 1000, stable behavior was only consistently observed at a learning rate of 0.0002.
+At a learning rate of 0.002, for some initial seed values, those fixed-β runs were unable to manage the KL term, which blew up.

 The greedy-β VAE showed the broader exploratory behavior described above at a learning rate of 0.002, but behaved more like a constant-β VAE at a learning rate of 0.0002.
 This suggests that the adaptive controller may help navigate unstable KL regimes, but it also shows that the controller behavior is strongly coupled to the optimizer learning rate.